moinwiki/moin/docs/devel/translate.rst

 If your language already exists
 -------------------------------

-To find out if someone already started a translation of moin2 into your language, check the folder MoinMoin/translations in the source tree.
+To find out if someone has already started a translation of moin2 into your language; check the folder MoinMoin/translations in the source tree.
 If there is a folder with your language code (locale) [#]_, you can just start with the steps below.
 If not, please take a look at `If your language doesn't exist yet`_.